 Jaimie Lickers is a partner in Gowling WLG's Hamilton office and national leader of the firm's Indigenous Law Group.

-In addition, Jaimie has experience with class actions and commercial litigation.
-She has oral advocacy experience and has appeared before the Supreme Court of Canada, the Ontario Superior Court of Justice, the Tax Court of Canada, the Federal Court of Canada, the Federal Court of Appeal and the Ontario Court of Appeal.
+Jaimie is an experienced litigator and has appeared before the Supreme Court of Canada, the Ontario Superior Court of Justice, the Tax Court of Canada, the Federal Court of Canada, the Federal Court of Appeal and the Ontario Court of Appeal.
 Jaimie regularly presents at conferences on topics related to First Nations' trusts and taxation, membership and identity issues, Indigenous litigation, and consultation and accommodation.

 Prior to entering the practice of law, Jaimie worked for the Chiefs of Ontario and the Aboriginal Institutes' Consortium.